STARC: A General Framework For Quantifying Differences Between Reward Functions

 \begin{theorem} Any STARC metric is complete. \end{theorem}

-\begin{proof} The condition that if $R_1$ and $R_2$ have the same policy order, then $d(R_1, R_2) = 0$, is implied by Proposition~\ref{prop:STARC_distance_zero}.
-Therefore, we want to show that there, for any STARC metric $d$ exists a positive constant $L$ such that, for any reward functions $R_1$ and $R_2$, there are two policies $\pi_1$, $\pi_2$ with $J_2(\pi_2) \geq J_2(\pi_1)$ and
+\begin{proof} Let $d$ be an arbitrary STARC metric.
+We need to show that there exists a positive constant $L$ such that, for any reward functions $R_1$ and $R_2$, there are two policies $\pi_1$, $\pi_2$ with $J_2(\pi_2) \geq J_2(\pi_1)$ and